 The faster you debunk these, the sooner you can plan.

-Myth 3: "There's nothing you can do."
+Myth 2: "There's nothing you can do."
 You can do a great deal.
-Two FDA-approved disease-modifying anti-amyloid therapies, lecanemab (Leqembi, traditional approval 7/6/2023) and donanemab (Kisunla, traditional approval 7/2/2024), slow clinical progression in early symptomatic AD with confirmed amyloid pathology.
-Brexpiprazole (Rexulti) is FDA-approved for Alzheimer's-associated agitation (5/10/2023).
-Florida has 17 Memory Disorder Clinics, an NIA-funded ADRC (1Florida ADRC, UM-led with UF, Mt.
-Sinai Miami Beach, FIU, FAU), eleven CMS GUIDE Model participants, and a state-administered Alzheimer's Center of Excellence (FACE).
-The whole infrastructure exists to keep dementia families intact for longer.
+Two FDA-approved anti-amyloid therapies, lecanemab (Leqembi) and donanemab (Kisunla), slow clinical progression in early symptomatic AD with confirmed amyloid pathology, and brexpiprazole (Rexulti) is FDA-approved for Alzheimer's-associated agitation.
+Florida also runs 17 Memory Disorder Clinics, GUIDE Model participants, and a state Alzheimer's Center of Excellence.
+The whole system exists to keep dementia families intact longer.

 The dementia trajectory and the FAST staging tool

 Florida funds and operates a publicly-supported dementia infrastructure unlike anything else in the country.
 It is rooted in F.S. ch.
-430 Part II (the Alzheimer's Disease Initiative, enacted 1985) and runs through DOEA at the state level, the eleven Area Agencies on Aging at the regional level, and a network of clinical, research, and community partners.
+430 Part V (the Alzheimer's Disease Initiative, enacted 1985) and runs through DOEA at the state level, the eleven Area Agencies on Aging at the regional level, and a network of clinical, research, and community partners.
 Here is the map.

 Pillar 1: The Alzheimer's Disease Initiative (ADI)